40 Years Ago: How Motley Crue Staked Their Claim With ‘Shout at the Devil’

-When Motley Crue released Shout at the Devil on Sept.
-26, 1983, they already wanted to rule the world.
+When Motley Crue released Shout at the Devil in September 1983, they already wanted to rule the world.
 But they’d endured such desperate living conditions while scratching and clawing their way out of the Hollywood gutter that just earning enough money to buy a sandwich probably still felt pretty exciting.

 Even a single listen to Shout at the Devil was enough to convince most anyone that it was bound to become a classic.
 But Motley Crue did more than deliver on that conviction.
 They captured the very zeitgeist of a looming commercial hard-rock revolution with the ultimate L.A. glam metal album.

 Early scene champions (and chart-toppers) Quiet Riot, and even promising peers like Ratt or Dokken, were fated to flare and fizzle relatively quickly.
 Meanwhile, Motley Crue found a way to successfully ride out the decade as the definitive ‘80s hair band – only challenged near the finish line (1988, to be exact) by Guns N’ Roses’ unprecedented, if altogether different, rise to global domination.
 Along the way, Motley miraculously skirted numerous disasters (Crue bassist Nikki Sixx’s multiple overdoses, the Vince Neil car crash that killed Hanoi Rocks drummer Razzle, etc.) while delivering one multi-platinum album after another.